SakoDroid/telego/README.md

 * [License](#license)

 ---------------------------------
-## Donate to telego
+## Supporintg Telego
+If you like Telego and it has helped you to build your telegram bot easily 🫶🏼, then you can support it to get even better!
+You can support Telego by donating to the project or even giving it a star!
+Any kind of support is appreciated ❤️

-If you want to donate to telego project and keep it running, you can donate using crypto.
-[More info](https://github.com/SakoDroid/telego/blob/master/donate.md)
+If you want to donate to telego project and keep it running, [click here](https://github.com/SakoDroid/telego/blob/master/donate.md)

 ---------------------------------